SSWConsulting/SSW.Rules.Content/rules/brainstorming-intro-presentation/rule.md

 * Give any company updates
 * Play the brainstorming video on the rule [Do you use the brains of your company?](/use-the-brains-of-your-company)
 * Show the [agenda](/brainstorming-agenda/) (see the appointment)
+  * Set the expectations - the event may go overtime
 * Show the team allocation GitHub Discussion from [Do you know how to allocate Brainstorming teams?](/brainstorming-team-allocation)

 Send it to the person who will do the presentation.